hectonpdomingos/French_Challenger/README.md

 Now, I have a plan to move to Canada and I really need to learn as much French as I can to pass in the exam.

-My wife is ahead of me in this this one, she is already intermediate in this language.
+My wife is ahead of me in this one, she is already intermediate in this language.

-Can I catch she in 3 months?
+Can I reach my wife in 3 months?
 Let's see it.

 The goal is to have in 3 months A2 or B1 in French.